-Broccoli Supplies are strong on bunched product as well as crowns, and suppliers are looking to move volume at discounted pricing.
-Demand however is light.
-Warmer weather in the growing regions has increased supplies.
+Broccoli Supplies continue to be strong on bunched product as well as crowns, and suppliers are looking to move volume at discounted pricing.
+Ideal weather in the growing regions has increased supplies.
 Availability will be strong throughout the week.
-There continues to be supplies available in Scottsdale if the need arises.
+There continues to be supplies available in Scottsdale as well.

-Cauliflower This market is steady.
-Due to a lack of demand, suppliers are offering discount pricing for half load or better orders so promote as much as possible.
-Growers are continuing to deal with brown spotting and yields have been affected.
+Cauliflower This market is steady to start the week.
+Due to a lack of demand, suppliers have backed up their inventories and are looking to move volume.
+Growers are continuing to deal with some sporadic brown spotting.
 The overall quality has picked up compared to the previous week.

-Celery This market is steady.
-Unusually, small sizing is light with some suppliers, while large sizing is good with others.
-Santa Maria as well as Oxnard and Yuma are the main areas of production on this commodity.
+Celery This market continues to be steady.
+All sizes are available and in good supplies.
+Santa Maria as well as

+Oxnard and Yuma are the main areas of production on this commodity.
 The quality is good with no major issues to report at this time.
-There will be a variance in pricing amongst the different shippers so please be aware.
+The variance in pricing has become less with all suppliers.
+Pricing is competitive.

 Citrus Lemons Desert crop is about done; their season is projected to end mid February.
 Central Valley crop is harvesting and the Ventura crop harvest is slow as growers are letting fruit gain size.
+Oranges

-Oranges The Navels are in full production and supplies are good.
+The Navels are in full production and supplies are good.
 Quality looks very nice and fruit is now full natural color.
 Pack outs are running heavy to fancy grades.

-Lettuce Leaf The romaine market is steady.
+Lettuce Leaf The romaine market continues on a steady course.
 Blister and peel continues to exist but the severity is not as great compared to past weeks.
-Demand is off.
-Green and red leaf will have similar issue as romaine.
-This market is steady as well.
+Demand continues to be light.
+The market is steady as well on green leaf and red leaf.
 The main growing area is in Yuma.
 The Thermal area has picked up in production numbers.
 Supplies out of Santa Maria are light in availability.
-Iceberg The lettuce market continues to be steady.
+Iceberg The lettuce market is steady.
 Supplies are good with most suppliers.
 Epidermal peel and blister continues to be seen upon arrivals, but the frequency is less.
-Lettuce carton weights are averaging 40-44 #s.
+Lettuce carton weights are averaging 44-48 #s, with some suppliers hitting 50 #s.
 The availability is good and demand is light.
 Shippers are listening to offers so promote this commodity.

-Melons Cantaloupes T Demand continues to exceed supplies.
+Melons Cantaloupes Demand continues to exceed supplies.
 Offshore fruit is extremely limited.
-With fewer vessels coming in they are selling out the week prior to arrival.
-Product next week will continue to be limited so getting orders on the books a week prior to loading is recommended.
+With fewer vessels coming in they are still selling out the week prior to arrival.
+Product will continue to be limited at the very least through next week.
 Quality is very good and the market is steady.

 Honeydew Demand exceeds supplies.
 Offshore fruit is more limited on dews then Cantaloupe.
-Mexican fruit is extremely limited also.
+Mexican fruit is still extremely limited also.
 Very good quality and mostly 6's available for what little fruit is out there.
 Quality is good.
-Fruit is selling out before it comes into port or crosses the border.
+Fruit continues to sell out before it comes into port or crosses the border.

-Onions The yellow and red storage onion demand is light and the supplies are plentiful.
-All areas are steady to lower and the volume deals are available.
-Texas is still crossing Mexican sweets and sack medium & jumbo yellows.
-The Mexican market is mostly steady with some lower.
-Yellow quality has been excellent in the northwest while the quality from Mexico has been fair to good.
+Onions Northwest yellows and reds are steady to lower with good supplies available.
+Demand has been light.
+Mexican sweets and sack medium & jumbo yellows are steady and their demand has also been light.
+Yellow quality has been excellent in the northwest and fair to good in Texas.
 White supplies are fairly limited in the northwest but remain steady along with the market.
-Mexico has crossed a few whites but no reds yet.
+Mexico has crossed a few whites but no substantial quantities yet.